10 of the Best Tips for Your Mexico City Travel Guide [2025]

 Obviously, there are too many things to list.
 Here’s a very broad overview of some of the main attractions and popular things to do in Mexico City.

-- Palacio de Bellas Artes – This incredible building is an architectural marvel in the city center.
-After you’re done admiring the outside, head in to check out the art museum and architecture museums it holds.
+- Palacio de Bellas Artes—This incredible building is an architectural marvel in the city center.
+Once you’ve finished admiring its exterior, step inside to explore its art and architecture museums.

-- National Palace – The Palacio Nacional is famous for its Diego Rivera murals (and for being the seat of Mexico’s federal government).
+- National Palace—The Palacio Nacional is renowned for its Diego Rivera murals (and for being the seat of Mexico’s federal government).
 It’s free to visit and located right on the Zócalo.

-- Chapultepec Castle & Park – Chapultepec Castle is a cool architectural monument and houses an interesting history museum.
-It is located within Chapultepec Park, a massive urban park that’s an attraction in it’s own right.
+- Chapultepec Castle & Park—Chapultepec Castle is a cool architectural monument and houses an intriguing history museum.
+It is located within Chapultepec Park, a massive urban park that’s an attraction in its own right.
 Spend at least half a day browsing the museum and wandering through the park.

-- Mercado de San Juan – The Mercado de San Juan is famous for it’s large and diverse selection of products.
-It’s a great place to try out authentic Mexican food.
+- Mercado de San Juan—The Mercado de San Juan is famous for its large and diverse selection of products.
+It’s a wonderful place to try out authentic Mexican food.

-- Xochimilco – Back when it was still Tenochtitlán, the city was built on islands within the lake Texcoco.
+- Xochimilco—Back when it was still Tenochtitlán, the city was built on islands within the lake Texcoco.
 Residents would move through the city on canals.
 Nowadays, Xochimilco is all that’s left of these canals.
-Hire a boat and cruise through the channels while you eat tasty snacks and get serenaded by mariachi bands!
-This is a really cool experience that you shouldn’t miss!
+Embark on a boat ride through the channels, savoring delicious snacks and enjoying the melodies of mariachi bands!
+The canal cruise is a really cool experience that you shouldn’t miss!

 Can’t-Miss Mexico City Tours